michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0084.md

 - v: be willing to concede
 - v: admit (to a wrongdoing)
 ### Family
-concede: conceded, concedes, conceding, concession, concessive+;concession: concessions;concessive: concessively
+- concede: conceded, concedes, conceding, concession, concessive+
+- concession: concessions
+- concessive: concessively
 ### Examples
 - Mane’s joy was short-lived when he conceded the game’s second penalty by blocking Sebastian Larsson’s free kick with his arm.
 - Fernyhough does not spend much time on these criticisms, though in a footnote he does concede the scant evidentiary basis of the movement’s claims.